Implementation of the Intellectual Property Management Plan

 2.Management Policies:

-(1)Establish IP Management Procedures and Confidentiality Agreements: Ensure thorough management of intellectual property and protection of trade secrets.
+(1)Establishment of the Compliance Management Procedures and execution of employee confidentiality agreements to enhance awareness of respect for intellectual property rights and protection of trade secrets.

 (3)Enhance the Value of Patent Applications: Conduct thorough assessments before filing patents to strengthen protection of core technologies.